nobl/ioBroker.senec/README.md

 ### **WORK IN PROGRESS**
 - Clearly indicating that initial API login busted and adapter will turn off API polling until restart
 - Certain warnings moved to debug (as they are pretty much for debug purposes only)
-- Made usage of axios-cookiejar-support ESM compatible (dynamic import)
+- Made usage of axios-cookiejar-support ESM compatible (dynamic import).
+Solves issues with node 22.
+- RND made node22+ safe.
+- Code optimizations

 ### 2.4.6 (2026-03-09)
 - Optimizations in Token Refesh Szenarios